 Horse Chestnut Leaf Blight

 Leaf blight most often results in premature loss of leaves from trees in the fall.
-While there is no treatment for leaf blight in the home garden, growers can help to combat the issue by removing infected leaf litter from the garden.
+While there’s no treatment for leaf blight in the home garden, you can help to combat the issue by removing infected leaf litter from the garden.
 Destroying the infected plant matter will help to better control future leaf blight infections.

 Horse Chestnut Leaf Miner